stevomatthews/srt/README.md

 *The SRT Protocol is an open source transport technology that optimizes transmission across unpredictable networks, such as the Internet.
 It can encrypt streams, recover from severe packet loss, and dynamically adapt to changing network conditions.
-The protocol significantly improves the performance of video streams, but is by nature content-agnostic.*
+SRT significantly improves the performance of video streams.*

 **NOTE:** The protocol was submitted to the IETF as a [draft standard](https://tools.ietf.org/html/draft-sharabayko-mops-srt-00) on 2020-03-09.